AlgoMaster Logo

 Understanding the Problem

-We are simulating a process: repeatedly pick the two heaviest stones, smash them, and put the result back (if any).
-This continues until one or zero stones remain.
+We simulate a process: repeatedly pick the two heaviest stones, smash them, and put the result back if anything remains.
+This continues until one or zero stones are left.

-The core challenge is efficiency.
-Each round, we need to find the two largest elements.
-After removing them and possibly inserting a new value, we need to find the two largest again.
-A naive approach would sort every round, but there is a data structure built exactly for this kind of repeated "give me the maximum" operation: a max-heap (priority queue).
+The work each round is to find the two largest elements.
+After removing them and possibly inserting a new value, we need the two largest again.
+Sorting every round solves this, but a max-heap (priority queue) supports repeated extraction of the maximum at lower cost.

 Key Constraints: